kumaraankit/react-interview-questions/README.md

 29. How do we conditionally render react.
 30. Explain the usage of list rendering and use of map in react.
 31. Explain list as keys.

+    Key is a special string attribute we need to add while creating list of elements.
+    Keys gives the element a stable identity.
+    Keys helps react in indentifying which iitems have changes, added or removed and update accordingly to the dom.
+    Helps in the efficient update of the UI.

 32. How do we handle forms in react.
 33. Explain controlled or uncontrolled forms.
 34. Explain component life cycle methods and different phases.